bazil777/Prototype-survival-game/README.md

  	 - Down arrow: Move backward.
 - Spacebar: Jump.
 - Mouse: Look left and right for a better perspective.
+- E: To interact with stations.
+- P: To pickup items.
+- I: To show inventory.
+- A & D: To switch between items in the inventory.
+- R: To swing items.
+- u to stab
+- y to toggle sword
+- R to swing pickaxe

 - When you approach an enemy (cone), press F to initiate an attack.
 Keep pressing F repeatedly when close to the enemy, as it might take several hits to defeat them.
 You must be close and in range for the attack to register.
+- when approaching bear stab sword to hurt and collect pickups from him.
+- Swing pickaxe to kill enemies

 Gameplay